Chapter 5: Seeding

 Establishment Mowing

-During the first growing season, native seedlings remain small and can suffer losses due to competition by tall, thick weeds.
+During the first growing season, native seedlings remain small and can suffer losses due to competition with tall, thick weeds.

 • Mow the planting three or four times during the first growing season.

-• Don’t wait until the weeds are too tall.
+• Do not wait until the weeds are too tall.

 Evaluating New Plantings

-First-year native seedlings are small, making them hard to find and even harder to identify.
-As a result, people often worry or assume the planting is a failure.
+First-year native seedlings are small, making them hard to see and identify.
+As a result, people often worry that the plantings are a failure.
+These tips can lead to a more accurate evaluation of the progress of native plantings:

-• If the success of a seeding is being challenged, hire a botanist to look for seedlings.
+• If someone challenges the success of a planting, hire a botanist to confirm the presence of seedlings.

-• Unless a planting is washed out by heavy rains, allow two full growing seasons before giving up and starting over.
+• Unless heavy rains wash out a planting, allow two full growing seasons before considering it a failure and starting over.